Stephen Barber & Sandi Harris, Lutemakers

 Pitch: f'

-Also available decorated as the original: white stripes to the rear of the neck and pegbox; white edgings to the pegbox; ebony fingerboard with inlaid bone panel-line; inlaid bone/ebony heart in lower soundboard below bridge. £800 extra
+Also available decorated as the original: white (bone, not ivory) stripes to the rear of the neck and pegbox; white edgings to the pegbox; ebony fingerboard with inlaid bone panel-line; inlaid bone/ebony heart in lower soundboard below bridge. £800 extra

 5. After Vvendelio Venere, Padua 1582 (Vienna, Kunsthistorisches Museum C36)